microbiome/course_2021_radboud/abundance.md

       # Adds line break so that 25 characters is the maximal width
       temp <- stringr::str_wrap(temp, width = 25)
     })

+Then we can plot these six different taxa.
+Let’s arrange them into the same picture.

     # Puts plots in the same picture
     gridExtra::grid.arrange(